• Home

 The administration’s alternative legal avenues appear equally bleak.
 Trump may attempt to revive Section 338 of the antiquated 1930 Smoot-Hawley Tariff Act, which theoretically allows the president to hit discriminatory countries with tariffs of up to 50%, but Ashworth sees courts ruling that the explicit provisions of the 1974 Trade Act would take legal precedence.

 This leaves Trump reliant on older, more cumbersome statutory “workhorses.”
 He could turn to Section 232 of the 1962 Trade Expansion Act, for instance, which relies on national security justifications and has already been used extensively by his administration for product-specific tariffs on steel, aluminum, lumber, semiconductors, and autos.
-He might also leverage Sections 201 and 301 of the 1974 Trade Act on anti-competitive grounds.
+He might also leverage Sections 201 and 301 of the 1974 Trade Act on anticompetitive grounds.
 Unfortunately for a president who favors swift, unilateral action, these statutes mandate notoriously “time-consuming investigations” before any tariffs can be legally applied.

 Meanwhile, the clock is ticking on the midterm elections.
-And based on voter anger about higher electricity bills, job-threatening AI technology, and shouldering the burden of tariffs that largely turned out to be illegal for much of the last year, it’s unlikely that a much more Democratic-leaning Congress would approve any tariffs after November.
+And based on voter anger about higher electricity bills, job-threatening AI technology, and shouldering the burden of tariffs that largely turned out to be illegal for much of the past year, it’s unlikely that a much more Democratic-leaning Congress would approve any tariffs after November.

 About the Author